kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 4. Short Echo Tag

-Short echo tag SHOULD be used in PHP/HTML files.
+Short echo tag MAY be used inside PHP/HTML files.

 #### ~ Acceptable